Radiofrequency ablation

-Radiofrequency ablation (RFA) is a medical procedure in which heat generated from medium frequency alternating current (in the range of 350–500 kHz) is used to selectively destroy dysfunctional tissue such as malfunctioning parts in the electrical conduction system of the heart, tumors, and sensory nerves.
+Radiofrequency ablation (RFA) is a medical procedure in which heat generated from medium frequency alternating current (in the range of 350–1 MHz) is used to selectively destroy dysfunctional tissue such as malfunctioning parts in the electrical conduction system of the heart, tumors, and sensory nerves.
 RFA is generally conducted in the outpatient setting, using either a local anesthetic or twilight anesthesia.
 When it is delivered via catheter, it is called radiofrequency catheter ablation.
 RFA also forms the basis behind electrosurgery.

 Two advantages of medium frequency current (over previously used low frequency AC or pulses of DC) are that it does not directly stimulate nerves or heart muscle, and therefore can often be used without the need for general anesthesia, and that it is specific for treating the desired tissue without significant collateral damage.
 Due to this, RFA is an alternative for eligible patients who have comorbidities or do not want to undergo surgery.

 Documented benefits have led to RFA becoming widely used during the 21st century.
 RFA procedures are performed under image guidance (such as X-ray screening, CT scan or ultrasound) by an interventional pain specialist (such as an anesthesiologist), interventional radiologist, otolaryngologists, a gastrointestinal or surgical endoscopist, or a cardiac electrophysiologist, a subspecialty of cardiologists.